 Björn Carlsons Östersjöpris promotes and rewards initiatives to ensure a healthier Baltic Sea.

 Björn Carlsons Östersjöstiftelse – also known as BalticSea2020 – has established an annual prize for researchers or other individuals who have made a valuable contribution to protecting the Baltic Sea’s environment and ecology: Björn Carlsons Östersjöpris.
-The prize money, initially set at SEK 3 million, will be awarded annually.
+The prize money, initially set at SEK 3 million, is raised to SEK 4 million 2024 and is awarded annually.
 Björn Carlsons Östersjöpris is designed to increase interest in the Baltic Sea and inspire commitment to and continuation of existing efforts to ensure a healthier Baltic Sea.

 Prize winners